Fernando Caracena, PhD, physicist

 My preparation and area of research was theoretical physics.
 The work for my PhD thesis was in the Electrodynamics of Vector Bosons, which are the particles that mediate the Weak Interaction.
 I received my doctorate from Case Western University in 1968, a year that the president of the U S induced a PhD glut in physics.

 As a result of the lack of employment in physics, I had to live by my wits for a year in Denver, Colorado.
 I had come out to the University of Colorado in Boulder to attend the Summer Institute for Theoretical Physics.
-Not being able to find a suitable position at a university, I decided was the best place to be unemployed.
+Not being able to find a suitable position at a university, I decided This area was the best place to be unemployed.
 There were all those great outdoor things to do that appeal to young men.

 I saw in Science magazine that the National Center for Atmospheric Research advertised NSF postdoctoral fellowships in atmospheric research under their Advanced Studies Program (ASP).
 I received two post-doctoral fellowships in the ASP program, the last one on a year's leave of absence from Metropolitan State College, at the end of which I was offered a position as a researcher at the National Oceanic and Atmospheric Administration (NOAA) in Boulder, Colorado.

 At NOAA, I had begun by doing paper-and-pencil research.
 At the time, I was interested in making a computer-aided research workstation.
 Initially, I used third-generation programming languages (3GL).
 Then I moved on to 4GL.
 I found the computer to be the ideal tool for becoming a Renaissance person.
 The great progress in computers is through the various levels of abstraction from physical forms into digital forms, which become available to individuals ubiquitously at an ever increasing pace.
 The process offers humanity a great means of automating many tasks of analyses.
 Meanwhile, computers are advancing at a blinding speed.
 Computers equipped with the proper software and operating system are like cyber-pencils, which one can use freely to amplify the power of thought.
 Computer-aided analysis does not replace thought, rather, it amplifies it so that the individual can be more effective at what he does.
 Cyber tools give those operating at high levels of thought, such as in science and engineering, an effective research team.
-The most powerful combination of people is one, just one individual operating at a peak level.
-Two half wits do not make a whole one.
+The most powerful combination of people in science is one, just one individual operating at a peak level.
+Two half wits do not make a whole wit.
 Although the kind of human/computer processing featured in SciFi video programs and movies is not widely available, we are rapidly approaching that capability with increasing acceleration.
 The evolution of cyber-tools is more rapid than exponential--'the singularity is near'..Kurzweil.

 An article giving the time-line history of computer programming development suggests that there is a lag of more than a decade in the application of newly developed languages to scientific research.
 For example, assembly language was developed in the 1940s, and FORTRAN in 1957; yet at the Ballistic Research Laboratories where I was assigned as a scientific programmer in the Army in 1959, people were still programming in binary machine instruction code punched into cards, which were read mechanically by a big, noisy card reader!
 When I left in 1961, they were just beginning to talk about using assembly language.
 Since then, computers have been growing smaller and more powerful at an accelerating rate.